realm/realm-js/CONTRIBUTING.md

 If you'd like to send us sensitive sample code to help troubleshoot your issue, you can email <help@realm.io> directly.

-## Contributing Enhancements
+## Contributing Bug fixes and Enhancements

 We love contributions to Realm!
-If you'd like to contribute code, documentation, or any other improvements, please [file a Pull Request](https://github.com/realm/realm-js/pulls) on our GitHub repository.
+If you'd like to fix bugs, contribute code, documentation, or any other improvements, we recommend that you create a new issue to pitch what you would like to work on.
+Once you are ready to contribute, please [file a Pull Request](https://github.com/realm/realm-js/pulls) on our GitHub repository.
 Make sure to accept our [CLA](#cla).

 If you're on the MongoDB payroll, please ensure you're familiar with [the Realm SDK cross-team working agreement](https://docs.google.com/document/d/1AB9Z1F29oLmubnPAjfphYwGz1xqqeotHaMWK5OKkL3A/edit).

+When creating a PR as an external contributor, please express your intent with your PR; what do you want to solve?
+To avoid duplication, please link your PR to an existing issue.

+Moreover, indicate how you would like us to support you.
+We will happily guide you and work with you to move the PR to a point where it can be merged.
+It might require considerable work at your end to meet our expectations (code quality, API docs, TS defs, tests, etc.).
+In the case you want to move on and not work with us, please let us know.
+If the PR meets our expectations, we will merge it - and if it doesn't, we will either take over or close it.

 ### Branching